binayjy8/CSS-GRID/README.md

-Binay Bhusan Mohanta is the actual
+Binay Bhusan Mohanta is the actua